syrull/simple-fishing-bot/README.md

 ### Fine-tune the script

-The fine tunining that you have to do consists of:
+The fine tunning that you have to do consists of:

 ```python
 FISHING_BUTTON = "b"